g-richardson-02/MATH3713-Project/README.md

 # MATH3713-Project
 This is the repository for the code used in the MATH3713 Project Report "Scaling Wind Farm Layout Optimisation to Meet UK Energy Demands".
+The report can be read from the PDF file "MATH3713_Report_10745319_Final".
 Please refer to the following setup to enable the code works as intended:

 # For code labelled with (PyWake):
 Create a new environment in the Anaconda Powershell Prompt